Free no-obligation site survey · Nationwide coverage Contact Us

 Damp Proofing and Exterior Weather Protection

-Damp proofing on a commercial, industrial or agricultural building usually starts on the outside, because most damp problems on larger UK structures are water getting through the external envelope rather than rising from the ground, and a free site survey is the only honest way to confirm the cause.
+On a commercial, industrial or agricultural building, damp usually starts on the outside.
+Most of it is water getting through the external envelope, not rising up from the ground, and the only honest way to know which you are dealing with is to survey the building first.

 Surveyed, photographed, evidencedCoat, repair or replace adviceNationwide coverage